 Setting out on the open sea, members boarded a research vessel in Long Beach and took part in scientific observations by researchers and Museum scientists as they introduced participants to creatures for observation, discussion, and release.
 After the excursion, participants enjoyed a picnic lunch at Mother's Beach.

 Argentina: Patagonia and Beyond - International Travel

-Dr. Luis Chiappe, a native Argentinean and Director of NHM's Dinosaur Institute, along with Museum President and Director, Dr. Jane G. Pisano, led a once-in-a-lifetime journey to this spectacular region.
+Dr. Luis Chiappe, a native Argentinean and Director of NHMLA's Dinosaur Institute, along with Museum President and Director, Dr. Jane G. Pisano, led a once-in-a-lifetime journey to this spectacular region.
 The Fellows enjoyed glamorous Buenos Aires, seeing colorful neighborhoods and historic sites.
 The group enjoyed local pleasures such as tango performances (and lessons) and quintessential Argentinean steakhouse meals.
 The trip took the group to the majestic foothills of the Andes, the thriving penguin colonies of the Atlantic coast and the breathtaking Iguazu Falls.
 One of the highlights of the trip included a special visit to the sauropod nesting ground where Dr. Chiappe discovered dinosaur eggs with intact embryos!